BlastOffWaters/bowsearch-cli/README.md

 # Supported Search Engines
 This tool comes with these search engines:

-\n
-Google \n
+Google

-Bing \n
+Bing

 DuckDuckGo
-\n

 Also, you can enable these additional search engines:

-\n
-Whoogle - A privacy-respecting alternative to Google. \n Brave Search - Similar to Whoogle. \n
+Whoogle - A privacy-respecting alternative to Google.

+Brave Search - Similar to Whoogle.

 Search Encrypt - Encrypts searches locally.